 Machine Learning coupled with advanced data is to make credit models more intricate, and relevant, expand access to the credit market, and mitigate loan default risks.

-The last tendency in the set of financial services trends is the concern of cyber-security.
+The last tendency in the set of financial services trends is cyber-security concern.
 Although FinTech provides financial players with more opportunities, it also makes them more vulnerable to cyber-attacks.

 The major security-related issues are: